 Canon M10 versus Nikon D3300

 The Canon EOS M10 and the Nikon D3300 are two digital cameras that were announced, respectively, in October 2015 and January 2014.
 The M10 is a mirrorless interchangeable lens camera, while the D3300 is a DSLR.
 Both cameras are equipped with an APS-C sensor.
 The Canon has a resolution of 17.9 megapixel, whereas the Nikon provides 24 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Canon M10 and the Nikon D3300.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the M10 – represents the basis for the calculations across all the size and weight measures).